Dutch Bros Inc. (BROS): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1992 Company Founded Dane and Travis Boersma start selling coffee from a pushcart in Grants Pass, Oregon.
+1992 Company Founded Dane and Travis Boersma start selling espresso from a pushcart in Grants Pass, Oregon.

-1994 First Drive-Thru Opens Shifted from pushcart to a more permanent drive-thru model, setting the stage for future expansion.
+1994 First Drive-Thru Opens Shifted from a mobile cart to a permanent drive-thru model, establishing the core operational format.

-2017 TSG Consumer Partners Investment Received a minority investment from private equity firm TSG Consumer Partners to fuel further growth and expansion.
+2017 TSG Consumer Partners Investment Received a minority investment from the private equity firm to accelerate national expansion.

 Dutch Bros Inc. (BROS) Ownership Structure